 There are many opportunities to get involved with College life as a member of staff allocated to The County College (aka a County 'Senior Member')

-We currently run a couple of regular events in County:
+We currently run a few regular events in County.

 The termly Welcome Event is a great opportunity for new and existing staff members to come together to find out more about the opportunities to get involved, as well as free food and a chat!

 We also hold a monthly Book Club, held on the last Thursday of every month.
 If you’re interested, just join the SCR Teams group (see below) to access the Book Club channel for book nominations, discussion and upcoming meetings.

 In addition, you can join the County Quiz Team, who meet regularly and take part in intercollegiate quiz competitions in the Summer, with the ‘Big Fat Nine College Staff Quiz of the Year’ taking place on Wednesday 15th of June, 12:30-13:00 in the Marketplace.

 If you’re a fan of snooker, here at County we’re the only college with its very own full-size Snooker table.
 To access the snooker room, located in County Main, you can purchase a £5.00 annual membership from the Online Store.